-NOTE: Avoid aiming water flow from a hose or spray from high-pressure washing equipment into any appliance intake because damage or difficulty in operating appliances may occur.
+NOTE: Avoid aiming water flow from a hose or spray from high-pressure washing equipment into any appliance intake, as damage or difficulty in operating appliances may occur.

-- Commercial vehicle wash facilities should be avoided.
-Revolving brushes, "soaking" solutions, and high-pressure water spray may damage sealants, decals, and appliques. - Pressure-sensitive appliques or decals on your motorhome require very little maintenance, but should be treated like any painted surface on your motorhome.
-Wash with mild soap and water and rinse thoroughly.
-See "Exterior Graphic Care" for details. - After washing the motorhome, carefully inspect sealant around window frames and vents and any other joints that may have loosened or separated.
-See "Sealants -Inspection and General Information" at the beginning of this section for details.
+After washing the motorhome, carefully inspect sealant around window frames, vents, and any other joints that may have loosened or separated.
+See "Sealants - Inspection and General Information" at the beginning of this section for details.